 He has served as advisor to many Florida non-profit organizations, assisting with capital and planned giving campaigns; increasing awareness of philanthropic giving.
 Terry currently serves on the Straz Center for the Performing Arts Board of Trustees and is a member of the CEO Council of Tampa Bay.
 He is also past chairman and founder of the Go Red for Men of Tampa Bay – American Heart Association, and a past trustee of Hodges University.
 He and his family resided on Sanibel-Captiva Islands and Fort Myers for 20 years before relocating to Tampa Bay in 2013.

-Hunt met the Freeman family many years ago at Church where he was part of the praise team with Kelly.
-Over the years he also worked with Nate on various technical projects.
+Hunt Brand is Chief Operating Officer (COO) for Network People with over 30 years' experience driving technology roadmaps, developing innovative secure systems, managing security, and streamlining operational processes.
 Hunt served his local community as Commissioner and Mayor of The City of Belleair Bluffs where he repaired relationships, improved partnerships and was known as the voice of reason.
-With over twenty years of experience as a senior technology leader he was honored to join the TDP team to help with online messaging and support systems to support our mission to educate healthcare professionals, patients and communities about dysautonomia.
+He was honored to join the TDP board of directors to help with online messaging and support systems to support our mission in 2018.

 Beth Pike became involved with The Dysautonomia Project when her daughter, at age 25, became acutely ill.
-Her daughter spent more than 60 days in hospitals trying to figure out what was wrong with her, and why she was so desperately ailing.
-Beth met Kelly Freeman at a National Convention and found out that she lived nearby.
-Beth wants to help raise awareness and educate the medical field, along with our community, about Dysautonomia so medical providers will quickly be able to recognize the heterogenous symptoms of this disorder.
-Beth is involved in TDP in order to help create hope for dysautonomia patients, and their families, so they won't have to go through the despair and isolation that her family has.
+Her daughter spent more than 60 days in 2 hospitals trying to figure out what was wrong with her, and why she was so desperately ailing.
+Her daughter is still currently a research patient at the NIH hoping to shed light on the autonomic nervous system for others.
+Her professional career as a physical therapist assistant for over 25 years serves her in educating patients about Dysautonomia and what’s happening to their bodies.
+Patients need safe and manageable exercise protocols to improve their overall health and mental wellbeing .
+Beth serves as Secretary of TDP and on the board of directors in order to help create hope for dysautonomia patients, and their families, so they won't have to go through the despair and isolation that her family has suffered

 Interim Treasurer, Past-President